Baron Strucker: All-New, All-Different Marvel

-As part of the All-New, All-Different Marvel branding, Strucker eventually emerges alive minus an eye and replaced with a prosthetic lens.
+Strucker eventually emerges alive minus an eye and replaced with a prosthetic lens.
 He is described as no longer being Hydra's leader, though shown to still be heavily involved in international subversive dealings.
-In addition, a revived Andrea and Andreas mentioned that their father "took care" of their return from the dead when they were asked how they were revived.

 After the defeat of the Secret Empire, Strucker is given praise as a national hero for leading the defeat of multiple Hydra splinter groups.
 He also appears as a member of the Power Elite.

 Powers and abilities

 Baron Strucker is a highly intelligent man in peak human physical condition.
 He is an exceptional hand-to-hand combatant, swordsman, and marksman.
 He is also a consummate military strategist and spy, and a master of disguise and excellent actor.
 He carries a sword and traditional firearms, but also wears the Satan Claw on his right hand: this metal gauntlet amplifies his strength and emits powerful electrical shocks.
 Strucker also uses serums developed by Hydra, enabling him to maintain his physical vigor at its height and retard his aging process, so that physically he remains the same, despite his advanced age.

 Exposure to his Death Spore has bonded Strucker's DNA with the Death Spore, enabling him to be revived after seemingly being killed by gunshot wounds and radiation poisoning.
 Strucker can now release the Death Spore virus from his body at will, killing his victims nearly instantly.
 If Strucker is killed, the Death Spore viruses will allegedly be set free from his body and risk infecting the entire Earth.